morphysm/blog/blog/2022-08-10-welcome/index.md

 In this first post, we'll review some of our Design Goals and the Motivation of the Famed score and reputation System, how we will create a Decentralized Network for Security Reputation and improve the Security of the Open Source Supply Chain.

-Next, we'll introduce the Famed GitHub app, a Software Security Extension to Github, inheriting the security properties of a platform that developers and security teams already use and trust.
+Next, we'll introduce the Famed GitHub App: a suite of CI/CD security-hygiene tools for Threat Modeling, Static- and Dynamic Vulnerability Analysis, and an end-to-end security vulnerability lifecycle management tool, to support customers in their security transformation.

 ## What is Famed?